stanlry/gopolling/README.md

     "request data",
 })
 ```
-client that only wait for notice with match selector
+client that only wait for notice with matched selector
 ```go
 val err := mgr.WaitForSelectedNotice(
     r.Context(),